bwolmarans/bwaf_server_maintenance/README.md

 # bwaf_server_maintenance

+# Barracuda Networks
-Legal Notice:
+# Legal Notice 3/30/2020
+# ----------------------
+# Attention: this is unsupported code. use at your own risk.
+#

-Anything in the "experimental" folder is unsupported code, use at your own risk, and do your own testing.
+# Any code/script/template/other in the "experimental" folder is unsupported code, use at your own risk, and do your own testing.
-It is not currently supported by Barracuda Networks.
+# This will not be supported by Barracuda Networks, and is not for production or environments where downtime would cause an issue.
-Not meant for production environments, use for dev/test and pre-production only.
+# This is not meant for production environments, it is meant for use in dev/test and pre-production only.
+#
+# Content that is promoted out of the experimental folder will be considered supported.
+#
+# Content within the experimental folder is unsupported.
+#
+# (c) 2020 Barracuda Networks

 This is a python script used to take servers in and out of maitenance, or set their status in general.
 Status should match what you see in the GUI.